Terms to Know

 University Police - First response

 DISASTER SERVICE WORKER is defined by Government Code sections 3100-3109 as all public employees employed by any county, city, state agency or public district.
 Any such employee may be called upon to perform duties as a disaster service worker in the event of a major disaster on campus.
-They may be called upon to assist in the protection of life or property or to help mitigate the affects of an emergency.
+They may be called upon to assist in the protection of life or property or to help mitigate the effects of an emergency.

 Employees serving within the scope of their duties as disaster service workers cannot be held liable for their actions during a disaster, and are covered by worker compensation if injured during service.